Yemenite Jews: Yemeni civil war to present

+Timeline of events

 Religious traditions

-Yemenite Jews and the Aramaic speaking Kurdish Jews are the only communities who maintain the tradition of reading the Torah in the synagogue in both Hebrew and the Aramaic Targum ("translation").
+Yemenite Jews and the Aramaic-speaking Kurdish Jews are the only communities who maintain the tradition of reading the Torah in the synagogue in both Hebrew and the Aramaic Targum ("translation").
 Most non-Yemenite synagogues have a specified person called a Baal Koreh, who reads from the Torah scroll when congregants are called to the Torah scroll for an aliyah.
 In the Yemenite tradition, each person called to the Torah scroll for an aliyah reads for himself.
 Children under the age of Bar Mitzvah are often given the sixth aliyah.
 Each verse of the Torah read in Hebrew is followed by the Aramaic translation, usually chanted by a child.
 Both the sixth aliyah and the Targum have a simplified melody, distinct from the general Torah melody used for the other aliyot.

 Like most other Jewish communities, Yemenite Jews chant different melodies for Torah, Prophets (Haftara), Megillat Aicha (Book of Lamentations), Kohelet (Ecclesiastes, read during Sukkot), and Megillat Esther (the Scroll of Esther read on Purim).
 Unlike Ashkenazic communities, there are melodies for Mishle (Proverbs) and Psalms.

 In larger Jewish communities, such as Sana'a and Sad'a, boys were sent to the melamed at the age of three to begin their religious learning.
 They attended the melamed from early dawn to sunset on Sunday through Thursday and until noon on Friday.
 Jewish women were required to have a thorough knowledge of the laws pertaining to Kashrut and Taharat Mishpachah (family purity) i.e. Niddah.
 Some women even mastered the laws of Shechita, thereby acting as ritual slaughterers.

 People also sat on the floors of synagogues instead of sitting on chairs, similar to the way many other non-Ashkenazi Jews sat in synagogues.
 This is in accordance with what Rambam (Maimonides) wrote in his Mishneh Torah: